 - 4.1 A Mandatory Rate Relief of 80% is granted to registered community amateur sports Clubs (CASCs).
 To qualify as a CASC, a sports club must fulfil all of the following criteria.
-It must be: - Open to the whole community; - Run as an amateur club; - A non-profit making organisation; and - Aiming to provide facilities for, and encourage people to take part in, eligible sport. - 4.2 In cases where a CASC is in receipt of Mandatory Rate Relief of 80%, the Council has discretion to grant up to 20% additional rate relief as a discretionary top up. - 4.3 The Council will consider applications for a Discretionary Rate Relief top up from CASCs based on their own merits on a case by case basis.
-The principal consideration is that any relief is in the best interests of the residents and taxpayers of the Royal Borough and it produces a local benefit as the Council must bear a percentage of the cost of any relief granted.
-However, in determining the application the following must be taken into consideration: - How the CASC supports and links into the Council's corporate vision and priorities; - A club should have an open access policy.
+It must be: - Open to the whole community; - Run as an amateur club; - · A non-profit making organisation; and - Aiming to provide facilities for, and encourage people to take part in, eligible sport. - 4.2 In cases where a CASC is in receipt of Mandatory Rate Relief of 80%, the Council has discretion to grant additional rate relief as a discretionary top up.

+- 4.3 In determining the application the following must be taken into consideration: - How the CASC supports and links into the Council's corporate vision and priorities; - A club should have an open access policy.
 If a club effectively discriminates by only accepting members who have reached a particular standard, rather than seeking to promote the attainment of excellence by enhancing access and the development of sporting aptitude, then it does not fulfil the requirements; - Although clubs should be open to all without discrimination, single sex clubs may be permitted where such restrictions are not discriminatory in intent but a genuine result of physical restraints (such as changing room facilities) or the requirements of the sport.
-In such cases, the organisation will be required to provide proof of such limiting factors: - Membership and fee structure see section 7 - 4.4 It should be noted that sports clubs and other organisations which run a bar are unlikely to be awarded relief if their main purpose is the sale of food or drink.
+In such cases, the organisation will be required to provide proof of such limiting factors; - Membership and fee structure see section 7 - 4.4 It should be noted that sports clubs and other organisations which run a bar are unlikely to be awarded relief if their main purpose is the sale of food or drink.
 However, if the sale of food or drink by the organisation aids the overall operation and development of the organisation in achieving its objectives, this would be permissible as long as the principal objectives of the organisation meet the eligibility criteria detailed at 4.1.
 If the bar makes a profit, this profit must be reinvested to support the organisation in achieving its principal objectives.
 Financial information will be required to evidence any profit and its use.